 If you can pay a portion of the bill, but not the whole thing, a tax professional agent can help you negotiate an offer-in-compromise.
 You can also negotiate to have penalties and fees waived.

-If you can make a lump sum payment, the offer in compromise may allow you to have a portion of the tax debt forgiven.
+If you can make a lump sum payment, the offer in compromise may allow you to have a portion of the back taxes forgiven.
 Otherwise, you can arrange a payment plan (installment agreement) to pay the balance owed over several months or up to six years.

 To request a hearing, file Form 12153 by the due date listed on your LT11 form.

 It can be tempting to ignore IRS tax bills in the hopes they will just go away.
 By the time you receive Form LT11, you may need help from a tax professional to face your financial issues head-on.

 There are always solutions to tax issues.
 The IRS doesn’t want to put people in jail or even hold hearings.
 The agency would prefer to receive the money you owe.

 A tax professional can help you negotiate a viable arrangement to pay your unpaid back taxes over time.
 An LT11 – Final Notice of Intent to Levy is a serious tax notice, but you’ve come to the right place.
 Solvable can help you find a tax professional who can help you file for the back tax assistance you need.